-Why UNWTO Elections should become an urgent concern for the UN and Heads of State?
+Why UNWTO Elections Should Become an Urgent Concern for the UN and Heads of State?

 Coup de grâce to the UN system

-- The pandemic has weakened the United Nations system, favoring the emergence of policies, mainly, if not only, nationally oriented.
+- The pandemic has weakened the United Nations system, favoring the emergence of policies mainly, if not only, nationally oriented.

-- The World Trade Organization, faced with the request of India and South Africa to liberalize the production of vaccines, has been unable to do anything about it, despite the overwhelming support of the majority of its members, because of its consensual approach.
+- The World Trade Organization, faced with the request of India and South Africa to liberalize the production of vaccines, has been unable to do anything about it despite the overwhelming support of the majority of its members, because of its consensual approach.

 - The World Health Organization has been the target of criticism and attacks, the roots of which could be traced back to internal political problems of some of its members.

-Its calls for mass vaccination in low-income countries have fallen on deaf ears.
-The figure indicating that five or ten countries had vaccinated 75 or 80 % of their population has remained stable for months despite being frequently recalled as unacceptable by its Secretary-General.
+The calls for mass vaccination in low-income countries have fallen on deaf ears.
+The figure indicating that five or ten countries had vaccinated 75 or 80% of their population, has remained stable for months despite being frequently recalled as unacceptable by its Secretary General.

-Today, this figure has changed, also due to progress in some high-population countries, but the African situation remains very worrying, as the Organization’s Director for Africa recently recalled.
+Today, this figure has changed, also due to progress in some high-population countries, but the African situation remains very worrying, as the organization’s Director for Africa recently recalled.

 The UN Secretary General’s appeals have not fared any better.

-On the other hand, the declarations of the groups of the richest and/or most industrialized countries at their periodic meetings have been recorded, which only an inveterate optimist can assess as being attentive to the problems of the relatively less developed countries.
+On the other hand, the declarations of the groups of the richest and/or most industrialized countries at their periodic meetings have been recorded, which only an inveterate optimist can assess as being attentive to the problems of the relatively less-developed countries.

 As far as the pandemic is concerned, this has probably favored the emergence of new variants of the virus.